mmillar-bolis/MDunmeris/index.md

   - [Exploratory Essays](https://www.newwhirlingschool.com/intro.php#essays)
 - [Jerome's Short Commentary](https://jeromeiv-blog.tumblr.com/post/19934786003/sermon-1-of-36-lessons-of-vivec-dissection), incomplete but venerably covers the first six chapters of the 36 Lessons

+Finally, some further essays and topics relating to Morrowind and religion:

+- [Religion in Computer Games](http://kau.diva-portal.org/smash/get/diva2:508317/FULLTEXT01.pdf), an essay by Jon Ode that explores the forms and implications of religion in games using Morrowind as the example
+- [A Treatise on the Subject of Daedra Worship](https://luke-a-fytch.itch.io/a-treatise-on-the-subject-of-daedra-worship), an essay by Luke A. Fytch that details the emergence of a new form of pop-culture paganism
+- [Prophecy, Pre-Destination, and Free-form Gameplay](https://heiup.uni-heidelberg.de/journals/index.php/religions/article/view/18512/12320), an essay by Angus Slater from the Heidelberg Journal of Religions on the Internet, Vol. 7, pg.
+161 that explores the Nerevarine Prophecy's affect on gameplay

 |"ALMSIVI", fresco by [Tyddyner](https://tyddyner.tumblr.com/) \[[1](https://tyddyner.tumblr.com/post/127475780830/almalexia-godess-queen-of-morrowind-warden-lover), [2](https://tyddyner.tumblr.com/post/127579542465/sotha-sil-mystery-god-of-morrowind-the-last-one), [3](https://tyddyner.tumblr.com/post/127640108900/vivec-vehk-and-vehk-god-thief-and-god-poet)\]|
 |:-:|
 |![Tribunal](assets/images/fresco-256.png?raw=true "Tribunal")|